 The 1DX Mark III doesn’t come cheap, it is price at $8,999CAD ($6,499 USD), so I really hope that the AF performance is as good as advertised, because the price tag is steep.

 I am looking forward to getting my hands on one but who knows when that will be.
 I am still debating what I will use as a second body, and whether I keep my 5D Mark IV, or my 1DX Mark II.

-If you have any questions about my thoughts on the 1DX Mark III, feel free to contact me firstname.lastname@example.org.
+If you have questions, feel free to contact me firstname.lastname@example.org.